Sonntag, 15. September 2024

 This time we choose different angles and focused on different topics, assisted excellently, as always, by Basel Tourism.
 We had a full itinerary, and, walked an average of 12-15 km a day at 90+ deg F, plus many miles on streetcars.
 We enjoyed our stay thoroughly.

-On our arrival day, in the late afternoon, after having checked into the comfortable, friendly Hotel Spalenberg, we first checked out historic old town and adjacent neighborhoods, with it's idyllic little pathways, fortification towers and fountains.
+On our arrival day, in the late afternoon, after having checked into the comfortable, friendly Hotel Spalentor, we first checked out historic old town and adjacent neighborhoods, with it's idyllic little pathways, fortification towers and fountains.
 Some impressions below:

 Spalentor